edoardocattapan/ardo.github.io/_posts/2018-8-12-human-agency.md

 Choose what you think, what you believe, what you do.
 Choose the interpretation of the past and choose how to tell the story of the future.
 Change the story at any time.
-Regardless of blocking pressures you may feel in certain moments (any pressure from peers or authorities), you choose.
+Regardless of blocking pressures you may feel in certain moments (any pressure from peers or authorities), you get to choose.

-Choose well.
-Then Act.
+Choose well, and act accordingly.